vs TradogramVendor comparison

 Recipe / BOM costingNoYes

-Multi-vertical (retail + dropship + restaurant + manufacturer)NoAll four in one account
+Multi-vertical (retail + dropship + restaurant + manufacturer)NoRetail, dropship, restaurant, and light manufacturing

 POS integration (Shopify, Square, Toast, Faire, Clover)NoYes

-Send POs via email, WhatsApp, EDI, supplier portalEmail + portalAll four
+Send POs via email, WhatsApp, EDI, supplier portalEmail + portalSupported channels by supplier

 Time-to-first-PODays–weeks (configuration)Minutes (self-serve)

-PricingTiered, scales with users + features$50/mo flat, every feature, 90-day free trial
+PricingTiered, scales with users + features$100/mo flat core plan, 90-day free trial

 Where Tradogram fits